dmcquay/how-do-i-test-this/README.md

 });
 ```

-Now, tell out test suite to load this file prior to any other test files by changing
+Configure mocha to load this file prior first.

-our integration test script in `package.json` to the following:
+Edit the integration test script in `package.json` to the following:

 `"test:integration": "mocha --require ts-node/register --file src/integration-test-setup.ts src/**/*.i-test.ts"`

-Run the test suite again and it should exit immediately upon completion of the tests.
+Run: `npm run test:integration`

-`npm run test:integration`
+Expected result: passes & exits immediately

 ### Control our test data

 When we ran our query to get average order amounts, we got some non-zero numbers, indicating
 that there are already orders in the database.
 How did they get there?

-In this case, the data came from `initdb/02-seed-data.sql`.
+The data came from `initdb/02-seed-data.sql`.
 This file provides enough seed
 data for the app to run locally and look normal.

 Should we rely on this data in our test suite?
 Probably not and here's why.